-Frustration grows: power outages linger - Farmville
+Frustration grows; power outages linger - Farmville

-Frustration grows: power outages linger
+Frustration grows; power outages linger

 After nine days of no electricity and spoiled food, fuel and patience are running thin.